-By default, 2 of these will already be turned on in the plugin settings:
+By default, 2 essential tools will already be turned on in the plugin settings:

-- Email deliverability: WP Mail SMTP will route all of your messages through your new mailer
+- Improved Email Deliverability: WP Mail SMTP will route all of your messages through your new mailer

-- Error tracking: WP Mail SMTP will alert you if it detects problems with your DKIM, SPF, or DMARC records
+- Email Error Tracking: WP Mail SMTP will alert you if it detects problems with your DKIM, SPF, or DMARC records.

-Detailed Email Logs will track your WordPress sent emails so you can easily see the status of each one.
-(This setting won’t save the content of the email, but there’s a separate setting in the plugin if you want to do that.)
+Detailed Email Logs will track your WordPress sent emails so you can easily see the status of each one in Complete Email Reports.

 Our log screen lets you search for different types of sent emails and notifications so you can quickly check the status.